Skip to main content

 IMPORTANT:

-Please note that EDS will only process SMPP waivers for current UCSD students.
-We unfortunately are not able to process waivers for UCSD alumni or non-UCSD students.
+Please note that EDS will only process waivers during the Admissions review process for our M.Ed./Credential programs (after you submit your application and after the application deadline).
+We unfortunately are not able to process waivers prior to the admissions process, nor for UCSD alumni or anyone not applying to our M.Ed./Credential programs.

-We hope that you find this information to be a useful tool during your undergraduate career as you envision the possibility of completing the SMPP to 100%, so that when you apply to our M.Ed./Credential program, your Subject Matter Competence requirement will be complete.
+We hope that you find this information to be a useful tool during your undergraduate career as you envision the possibility of completing a waiver.
+Please Note: the waiver must be complete to 100% by the application deadline OR by the time you graduate w/your Bachelor’s degree, or you will not be admitted to the M.Ed./Credential program.
+Additional Admissions information can be found here: https://eds.ucsd.edu/graduate/masters/index.html (select Multiple Subjects or Single Subject).

 For questions please contact Danielle del Rosario at dswenson@ucsd.edu.